firebase/firebase-ios-sdk/FirebaseRemoteConfig/Tests/SwiftAPI/Resources/README.md

 pod gen FirebaseRemoteConfig.podspec --local-sources=./ --auto-open --platforms=ios
 ```

 Then drag in a `GoogleService-Info.plist`.
-I throw it in the `fake-console-tests/Resources/` directory and add it to the `FirebaseRemoteConfig` and `FirebaseRemoteConfig-Unit-swift-apit-tests` (not sure how important this part is).
+I throw it in the `fake-console-tests/Resources/` directory and add it to the `FirebaseRemoteConfig` and `FirebaseRemoteConfig-Unit-swift-apit-tests` targets (not sure how important this part is).

 While the `RemoteConfigConsole` API basically just makes simple network calls, we will need to include an `access token` so our requests do the proper "handshake" with the Firebase console.